gitsfine/Project-5/README.md

 ## How to Compile and Run the Project
 1. Run the MarketplaceServer class
-2. Run the main method
+2. Run the Main class

 ## Submission